-- ▶ Profitability
+- ► Profitability

 - ► Activity

-- Cross-sales
+- ► Cross-sales

-- Appropriate service level
+- ► Appropriate service level

-- Market position
+- ► Market position

-- Growth potential
+- ► Growth potential

-- Market evolution
+- ▶ Market evolution

+4. Culture Transformation

-4. CULTURE TRANSFORMATION AVOID THE CLASH OF CULTURES
+AVOID THE CLASH OF CULTURES

 With two workforces and two cultural mindsets that must unite, tensions run high among employees during a merger.
 First and foremost, employees must feel secure about their own jobs.
 Offering an incentive to stay on board during and after the merger will put employees at ease.
 Explain to employees the integration and transition process that will take place, what it means for them in regard to their job and responsibilities, and how it will affect their working environment.
-Give them a roadmap for the process ahead.
+Give them a roadmap for the process ahead, which includes letting them know that a branch network transformation is on the way.